 First, start-ups and developers will issue tokens in limited accounts to further increase its value.
 Some companies use marketing strategies to attract investors in the hopes of providing huge profits.
 Token value can be a pre-determined or it can also depend on how the crowd sale is moving along.

 The process is pretty straightforward.
 When someone wants to buy tokens, they have to send money to a crowd-sale address.
 When it is acknowledged, investors get their corresponding number of tokens.
-In Ethereum, an ICO is deemed successful if it is properly distributed among its investors.
+In Ethereum, proper distribution of ICO among its investors will spell its success.

 One of the most interesting parts of the cryptocurrency market is its fluidity in terms of describing different products.
 Note that different countries have different terminologies.
 Some call it digital currency, crypto-token, virtual commodity, payment token, electronic currency, virtual asset, or cyber currency.